MicrosoftDocs/quantum-docs-pr/articles/user-guide/basics.md

 ---
-# Mandatory fields.
-See more on aka.ms/skyeye/meta.
-title: Q# basics | Microsoft Docs
+title: Q# Basics | Microsoft Docs
 description: Basic concepts of Q#
-author: QuantumWriter
+author: Gillenhaal Beck
-ms.author: Christopher.Granade@microsoft.com
+ms.author: a-gibec@microsoft.com
-ms.date: 12/11/2017
+ms.date: 02/28/2020
 ms.topic: article
-uid: microsoft.quantum.manual.basics
+uid: microsoft.quantum.guide.basics
-# Use only one of the following.
-Use ms.service for services, ms.prod for on-prem.
-Remove the # before the relevant field.
-# For Quantum products none of these categories have been defined  yet.
-# ms.service: service-name-from-white-list
-# ms.prod: product-name-from-white-list
-# ms.technology: tech-name-from-white-list
 ---

 # Q# Basics

-In this section we will present a brief introduction to the basic building blocks of Q#.
+In this section we present a brief introduction to the basic building blocks of Q#.

+For a quick overview of what Q# *is*, you can head [here](xref:microsoft.quantum.overview.qsharp), and for more information about the foundations and motivation behind Q#, check out [Why do we need Q#?](https://devblogs.microsoft.com/qsharp/why-do-we-need-q/).

 ## What is a quantum program?